 At Stoney Cross, part of the old runways and taxi-ways are now used as public roads, whilst some of the narrow concrete roads within the nearby Longbeech Campsite were once used by aircraft moving to still visible dispersal pans, places around the perimeter of the airfield set aside for standing aircraft.
 Dispersal pans are still prominently visible in Ocknell Campsite, too, and also near Ocknell Pond.

-Lots more information about Stoney Cross and Beaulieu Airfields is available here - Stoney Cross Airfield and Beaulieu Airfield - including satellite images, detailed plans of the airfield and contemporary photographs.
+Lots more information about Stoney Cross Airfield is available here - Stoney Cross Airfield - including satellite images, detailed plans of the airfield, contemporary photographs and self-guided walking routes around the airfield.

 At Holmsley, two small buildings of World War Two vintage remain on private land adjacent to the open Forest, whilst Holmsley South airfield taxi-ways and dispersal pans continue to be used as roads and parking places within Holmsley campsite.
 Runways, too, can be traced here, even though, as elsewhere, most of the concrete was removed many years ago.